Amongst Nicolás’s tasks at the firm is the provision of legal advice in relation to EU Law, EU and Spanish Competition Law and Regulatory Law.

 Nicolás developed his professional career in both the private and public sector and regarding competition law, prior to joining Osborne Clarke, he was part of a Legal 500-Tier 3 competition team at Ramón y Cajal Abogados, S.L.P.

-He is a member of the Madrid Bar Association (2014) and the Spanish Association of Competition Law (AEDC).
+He is a member of the Madrid Bar Association (2014) and member of the Board of the Spanish Association for the Defense of Competition (AEDC).

 Nicolás has published the following:

 - “Tratado de derecho de la competencia“, 2nd edition, 2017, Bosch (Wolters Kluwer), Madrid, co-author of chapter 30 “Application of competition law to energy markets”;